 Chapter Three – How does an industrial oven work?

-When describing how an industrial oven works, the first thing to be considered is the type of fuel used to heat the oven, which can be hot water, direct and indirect gas, ultraviolet light, steam, and electricity.
+To understand the operation of an industrial oven, the initial consideration is the type of fuel used for heating.
+This can include hot water, direct or indirect gas, ultraviolet light, steam, or electricity.

 Horizontal – for products loaded on shelves or hung